codingJea/quote-generator/README.md

 ## Usage

 1. Open `index.html` in your preferred web browser or deploy the project to a web server.
-2. Click the "Generate Quote" button to fetch and display a new random quote.
+2. Click the "New Quote" button to fetch and display a new random quote.
+3. Click the "Tweet" button to post the current quote to your Twitter account.
-3. Explore the mobile-responsive design by accessing the website from different devices.
+4. Explore the mobile-responsive design by accessing the website from different devices.

 ## Technologies Used

 - HTML5, CSS3, and JavaScript for building and styling the website.
 - Asynchronous fetch API for fetching quotes from a REST API.
 - [Your Favorite CSS Framework] (e.g., Bootstrap, Bulma) for responsive design.
+- Twitter API for posting quotes to Twitter.

 ## Contributing